prawnzyy/tp/docs/DeveloperGuide.md

    When adding recipe steps during the addrecipe command, the numbering of the steps is entirely dependent on the user and users can input in the wrong order such as `1 4 5`.
 We plan to add a check where users need  not type in the step number and the application will automatically generate the step index as per the order of steps inputted.

+#### 7. Modifying the steps of a recipe
+   Currently, the modify function only allows users to modify the ingredients in the recipe.
+However, it may be useful for users to be able to modify the steps of the recipe as well, especially if they want to add on to the ingredients in the list to modify the recipe.

 --------------------------------------------------------------------------------------------------------------------